-106. Schools have a key role in ensuring that pupils behave in an acceptable manner whilst travelling to and from school on transport arranged and organised by the LA.

-Unacceptable behaviour by pupils whilst travelling should be dealt with initially by the school as part of their discipline policy.

-107. Families and schools are expected to take whatever steps are necessary to ensure appropriate behaviour on LA provided transport and to take necessary action when incidents of unacceptable behaviour are reported and that endangers others will not be tolerated.
-Parents will be responsible for the cost of any wilful damage to the vehicle or property of other passengers caused by their child.
+- 104. Schools have a key role in ensuring that pupils behave in an acceptable manner whilst travelling to and from school on transport arranged and organised by the LA.
+Unacceptable behaviour by pupils whilst travelling should be dealt with initially by the school as part of their discipline policy. - 105.
+Families and schools are expected to take whatever steps are necessary to ensure appropriate behaviour on LA provided transport and to take necessary action when incidents of unacceptable behaviour are reported and that endangers others will not be tolerated.
+Any damage to the vehicle or property of other passengers will be investigated and parents may be held responsible for the cost.

-108. Schools have a legal right to impose reasonable sanctions if a pupil misbehaves and incidents of serious or persistent indiscipline can lead to transport support being suspended.
+106. Schools have a legal right to impose reasonable sanctions if a pupil misbehaves and incidents of serious or persistent indiscipline can lead to transport support being suspended.
 Parents will be informed in writing of any such incidents by the school outlining any action to be taken.
 In such cases it will be the responsibility of parents to ensure that their child attends school.